 Agent KP\agent trusts that derived-prop uri(doc4, order\PCP4) has trusted truth value of uri(kp1, True) at time point: 20030528.
+Because:

-Because: (1)uri(doc4, order\PCP4) is dependent on uri(doc4, demand\supply\PCP4) (2)uri(doc4, demand\supply\PCP4) has trusted truth value of True.
+(1)uri(doc4, order\PCP4) is dependent on uri(doc4, demand\supply\PCP4)

+(2)uri(doc4, demand\supply\PCP4) has trusted truth value of True.

-V = uri(kp1, 'True') Yes
+V = uri(kpl, ' True' ) Yes

-6. Summary
+7. Summary

-Knowledge Provenance (KP) is proposed to address the problem of how to determine the validity and origin of web information by introducing standards and processes for modeling and maintaining the evolution and validity of information/knowledge on the web.
-Four levels of KP comprising Static KP, Dynamic KP, Uncertain KP, and Judgmental KP have been identified.
+Knowledge Provenance (KP) is proposed to address the problem of how to determine the validity and origin of web information.
+Four levels of KP comprising Static KP, Dynamic KP, Uncertain KP, and Judgement-based KP have been identified.
 This paper focuses on Dynamic Knowledge Provenance to address the problem of how to determine the validity of web information over time.